-East London’s edgiest enclave, Shoreditch is a creative playground and hedonistic hipster hangout bursting with bars, street art, quirky stores, restaurants and clubs (with the odd bit of history and nature thrown in for good measure).
+East London’s edgiest enclave, Shoreditch is a creative playground and hedonistic hipster hangout bursting with bars, street art, quirky stores and clubs (with the odd bit of history and nature thrown in for good measure).

-Gentrification and regeneration were the key catalysts of change for Shoreditch and whilst some places are now unrecognisable, scratch beneath the layers and you’ll still find some of its original charm.
-Here is our guide to the top things to do in Shoreditch.
+Gentrification and regeneration were the key catalysts of change for Shoreditch and whilst some places are now barely recognisable, scratch beneath the layers and you’ll still find some of its original charm.

 Things to do in Shoreditch

-East London is renowned as being the best street art area in London (followed closely by Camden), with huge swathes of wall space dedicated to artistry, transformed into huge outdoor canvases.
+East London (particularly Shoreditch) is renowned as being the best street art area in London (followed closely by Camden), with huge swathes of wall space dedicated to artistry, transformed into huge outdoor canvases.

 2. Shoreditch BOXPARK

-BOXPARK is London’s first shipping container retail park, and also supposedly the very first in the world that kickstarted the entire container mall trend.
+The first London’s shipping container retail park, BOXPARK Shoreditch was also supposedly the very first in the world that kickstarted the entire container mall trend – go Shoreditch!

-There are lots of small retail stores on the ground floor, and a wide selection of bars, food kiosks and outdoor seating areas on the upper level.
-The events schedule here is always eclectic, often with live music of special one-off themed events (BOXPARK now has outlets in Croydon and Wembley too).
+BOXPARK Shoreditch has lots of small retail stores on the ground floor, and a wide selection of bars, food kiosks and outdoor seating areas on the upper level.

 YOU MIGHT LIKE: things to do near Liverpool Street Station